 In addition, a small number of channel partners represents a large percentage of our revenue and gross accounts receivable.
 We are exposed to the credit and liquidity risk of some of our channel partners and to credit exposure in weakened markets, which could result in material losses.
 Our dependence on a limited number of key channel partners means that our billings, revenue and operating results may be harmed by the inability of these key channel partners to successfully sell our products and services, or if any of these key channel partners is unable or unwilling to pay us, terminates its relationship with us or goes out of business.
 Although we have programs in place that are designed to monitor and mitigate credit and liquidity risks, we cannot guarantee these programs will be effective in reducing our credit risks.
 If we are unable to adequately control these risks, our business, operating results, and financial condition could be harmed.
 If channel partners fail to pay us under the terms of our agreements or we are otherwise unable to collect on our accounts receivable from these channel partners, we may be adversely affected both from the inability to collect amounts due and the cost of enforcing the terms of our contracts, including litigation.
 Our channel partners may seek bankruptcy protection or other similar relief and fail to pay amounts due to us, or pay those amounts more slowly, either of which could adversely affect our operating results, financial position, and cash flow.
 We may be further impacted by consolidation of our existing channel partners.
 In such instances, we may experience changes to our overall business and operational relationships due to dealing with a larger combined entity, and our ability to maintain such relationships on favorable contractual terms may be more limited.
-We may also become increasingly dependent on a more limited number of channel partners, as consolidation increases the relative proportion of our business for which each channel partner is responsible, which accounts receivable in the aggregate, respectively.
-During the three and six months ended June 30, 2021, Exclusive accounted for 31% and 32% of our total revenue, respectively, and Ingram Micro accounted for 12% of our total revenue, respectively.
-During the three and six months ended June 30, 2020, Exclusive accounted for 31% of our total revenue.
+We may also become increasingly dependent on a more limited number of channel partners, as consolidation increases the relative proportion of our business for which each channel partner is responsible, which may magnify the risks described in the preceding paragraphs.

+Exclusive Networks Group ("Exclusive"), TD Synnex, and Ingram Micro, Inc. ("Ingram Micro") accounted for 30%, 15% and 11% of our total net accounts receivable as of September 30, 2021, respectively, and six distributor customers accounted for 67% of our total net accounts receivable in the aggregate.
+During the three and nine months ended September 30, 2021, Exclusive accounted for 31% and 32% of our total revenue, respectively, and Ingram Micro accounted for 12% of our total revenue.
+During the three and nine months ended September 30, 2021, Exclusive accounted for 31% and 32% of our total revenue, respectively, and So% of our total revenue, respectively, and Ingram Micro accounted for 10% of our total revenue.
 In addition to other risks associated with the concentration of accounts receivable and revenue from these distributors, Exclusive is a private equity-backed company and we may not have sufficient information to assess its financial condition and, accordingly, if Exclusive were to experience financial difficulties, we might not have advance notice.
-Additionally, Exclusive may face liquidity risk, which may harm our ability to collect on our accounts receivable.
+Additionally, Exclusive may face liquidity risk or other financial challenges, which may harm our ability to collect on our accounts receivable.